rust-lang/prev.rust-lang.org/en-US/user-groups.md

 Groups.
 Its a great introduction to the community and a great way to learn and socialize with other people with a similar interest.
 Meetings are usually informal and open to everyone.
-If you have started a new user group and with to add it to this list, please contact the [Rust Community Team](./team.html#Community) or even better, open a pull request against
+If you have started a new user group and wish to add it to this list, please contact the [Rust Community Team](./team.html#Community) or even better, open a pull request against